Meigyoku-Thmn/ThMouseX/README.md

 * ThMouseX.txt
 * VirtualKeyCodes.txt

+The above files should be populated in `ThMouseXGUI\bin` directory.

 ### Another way to compile without installing anything on your computer (recommended way)
 - Fork the THMouseX repository to your Github account<br>
 ![image](https://github.com/Meigyoku-Thmn/ThMouseX/assets/16047808/4b941f22-594d-46c6-be83-818db918e2d4)